Di3G0L1/Di3G0L1/README.md

     I love spending time with friends and am always seeking new experiences and learnings.**

 👀 **My interest lies in the fascinating world of programming.
 I'm studying to become a Programming Analyst at DUOC UC,
-    and currently, I'm immersed in learning JAVA and Python.
+    and currently, I'm immersed in learning HTML5, DJANGO, JAVA and Python.
 The passion for technology drives me to explore and understand more about the vast universe of programming.**

 🌱 **I'm currently in a phase of constant growth and development.
 I feel there is so much to learn, and I'm excited about